 Restricted stock units ("RSUs") are recorded at fair value on the date of grant.
 The majority of the RSUs granted in 2022 will vest in a period less than 12 months.
+As of September 30, 2022, there are 1,500,000 RSUs that are fully vested, but have not been released, and are only included in number of shares granted in the table below.
 The following table summarizes RSU activity: